clowdhaus/eksup/README.md

 This CLI produces a cluster upgrade playbook that attempts to:

-- Educate users on the overall process of upgrading an Amazon EKS cluster (order of operations, which parts AWS manages and which parts are the user's respopnsibility, etc.)
+- Educate users on the overall process of upgrading an Amazon EKS cluster (order of operations, which parts AWS manages and which parts are the user's responsibility, etc.)
 - Provide one approach as the basis for upgrading a cluster that users can modify/customize to suit their cluster configuration/architecture and business requirements
 - Provide recommendations on what to check for and precautions to consider before upgrading, how to perform the cluster upgrade, and considerations for configuring your cluster and/or applications to minimize risk and disruption during the upgrade process